MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/code-integrity-checking.md

 # Code integrity checking

-[Device Guard](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/bg-p/WindowsHardwareCertification) can use hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the Windows operating system.
+[Hypervisor-Protected Code Integrity](https://techcommunity.microsoft.com/t5/Windows-Hardware-Certification/bg-p/WindowsHardwareCertification) can use hardware technology and virtualization to isolate the Code Integrity (CI) decision-making function from the rest of the Windows operating system.
 When using virtualization-based security to isolate Code Integrity, the only way kernel memory can become executable is through a Code Integrity verification.
 This means that kernel memory pages can never be Writable and Executable (W+X) and executable code cannot be directly modified.
 The code integrity checks ensure compatibility of these code integrity rules, and detects the following violations:

 <table>
   <tr>